 However, it makes for an undeniably thick, rich, creamy chocolate mousse.

 So much so that you’ll want to lick the spoon and contemplate the flavour and texture between mouthfuls.

 For this reason, it’s a great dish to practice mindful eating.
 It calls for turning off distractions and tuning into the sensory eating experience.
 I hope you enjoy it!

 It’s straightforward to make.

-You’ll require a food processor or blender and ensure you have ripe avocados.
+You’ll require a food processor or blender, and ensure you have ripe avocados.
 The avocado should be dark in colour and yield to gentle pressure when held in the palm of your hand.
-They shouldn’t be mushy, that’s overripe.
+They shouldn’t be mushy.
+That’s overripe.
 If the avocadoes are underripe, you can end up with green lumps throughout your mousse, which isn’t desirable.

 I’ve chosen to use maple syrup to make chocolate avocado mousse as it not only provides sweetness but moisture to help blend all the ingredients for a smooth mousse.
-You could use honey, but it can crystalise and affected the texture.
+You could use honey, but it can crystalise and affect the texture.
 However, it’s perfectly fine to use for a non-vegan version.

 Chocolate Avocado Mousse

 - 8 Medjool dates, pitted (~ 130 g)